ionos-deploy-now/documentation/content/blog/multi-deployments.md

 With the help of Deploy Now, cobra successfully launched their events portal.

-> “Bringing in a new instance from our side is a matter of two clicks now, allowing our client to be up and running in no time.”
+> “Bringing in a new instance from our side is a matter of two clicks now, allowing our clients to be up and running in no time.”
 > -- <cite>Philipp Kreis, CTO at cobra</cite>

 ## Multi deployments in action